Vovan-VE/yii2-i18n-json-export/README.md

 =====================

 Imagine your project has multiple parts with its own separate I18N translations.
-That parts may be for example backend, server side of frontend and client side of frontend.
+That parts may be for example backend, server side of frontend, and client side of frontend.

 Of cause, some parts may share some messages, and you sure to provide the same translations for such shared messages: